arduino/help-center-content/content/Software and Downloads/IDE Settings/Error-Could-not-create-the-Java-Virtual-Machine-Windows.md

 id: 360021218899
 ---

-When launching Arduino IDE, you may get this error:
+When launching Arduino IDE on Windows, you may get this error:

 ```
 Error: Could not create the Java Virtual Machine.